JJudge0/Random-Choice-Picker/README.md

-# Random Choice picker
+# Random Choice Generator
-### A personal project of which is a online choice picker type anything in the box seperate by (',') and it should randomly choose one of the options.
+### A personal project of which is a online choice generator type anything in the box seperate by (',') and it should randomly choose one of the options.
 This used HTML,CSS,JS

 Randomizer Main tasks: